Javorxdd/ArduinoProjects/Project 2 - Flowers/README.md

-This code is for the flowers to grow better.
+This code is for the flowers to grows better.
+I'm using special type of pink color and brightness is set to 2.
+You can change line 3,4,5.
+Line 3 defines PIN, where is connected data bus.
+Line 4 defines number of LED's.
+Line 5 defines brightness.